Love, Andy

 In the US, the single released from the album, "Holly", first appeared on the Easy Listening chart in the issue of Billboard dated October 28, 1967, and peaked at number four during a 16-week stay.
 The song also began to "bubble under" the Hot 100 in the issue dated November 18, 1967, and eventually reached number 113.
-In the UK the song chosen as the single for release was a cover of Frankie Valli's "Can't Take My Eyes off You", and it entered the singles chart there for the week of March 16, 1968, stayed around for 18 weeks, and got as high as number five.
+In the UK the song chosen as the single for release was a cover of Frankie Valli's "Can't Take My Eyes off You", and it entered the singles chart there for the week of March 16, 1968, stayed around for 18 weeks, peaking at number five.
 Williams revisited the song in 2002 as a duet with Denise Van Outen that reached number 23 in the UK.

-The album was released on compact disc for the first time as one of two albums on one CD by Sony Music Distribution in 1995, the other album being Williams's Columbia release from the spring of 1963, Days of Wine and Roses and Other TV Requests (under its UK title, Can't Get Used to Losing You and Other Requests).
-It was also released as one of two albums on one CD by Collectables Records on March 23, 1999, paired this time with Williams's Columbia album from the spring of 1967, Born Free.
-This CD was included in a box set entitled Classic Album Collection, Vol. 1, which contains 17 of his studio albums and three compilations and was released on June 26, 2001.
+Love Andy was released on compact disc as one of two albums on one CD by Sony Music Distribution in 1995, along with Williams's 1963 Columbia album, Days of Wine and Roses and Other TV Requests (under its UK title, Can't Get Used to Losing You and Other Requests).
+It was later released as one of two albums on one CD by Collectables Records on March 23, 1999, paired this time with Williams's 1967 Columbia release, Born Free.
+In 2001, the album was included in a box set entitled Classic Album Collection, Vol. 1, containing 17 of his studio albums and three compilations.

 Reception

-Allmusic's William Ruhlmann described the current stage of the Williams oeuvre: "The singer had edged more toward contemporary sounds on his previous release, the previous spring's Born Free, bringing in a rock rhythm section and sticking to current material.
+AllMusic's William Ruhlmann described the current stage of the Williams oeuvre: "The singer had edged more toward contemporary sounds on his previous release, the previous spring's Born Free, bringing in a rock rhythm section and sticking to current material.
 Love, Andy edged back a bit, focusing more on string arrangements."
 He found this combination of songs to be "a balanced collection, not unlike a variety show on record made by an artist mindful of trying to appeal to the widest audience possible."

 Billboard said that "Williams is in fine fettle as he plies romance with some topflight ballads of pop and standard character."

+Variety noted that "Williams does his usual professional job on such numbers as "The Look of Love" and "God Only Knows" Record World described the album as "marvelous".